 In contrast, our conventional TRT methods are highly suppressive, be they injections, transdermal products or pellets.

 He keeps citing the same study.
 Clearly oral testosterone undecanoate is a different animal.
 But it seems to have resisted widespread adoption, perhaps in part because it is not very effective.
-The limited anecdotal reports on the forums are generally negative....More attention should be paid to the treatment of male infertility with drugs—testosterone: to use it or not?
+The limited anecdotal reports on the forums are generally negative....More attention should be paid to the treatment of male infertility with drugs—testosterone: to use it or not? - PMC

-Testosterone replacement is strictly contraindicated for the treatment of male infertility’ was the advanced view from the ‘2013 European Association of Urology (EAU) guidelines on male infertility’, and this view brings extensive ...www.ncbi.nlm.nih.gov
+Testosterone replacement is strictly contraindicated for the treatment of male infertility’ was the advanced view from the ‘2013 European Association of Urology (EAU) guidelines on male infertility’, and this view brings extensive concern and ...www.ncbi.nlm.nih.gov

 Repeating, for most men SERM's are ineffective at HPTA stimulation when used with conventional TRT.
 The androgenic suppression of the hypothalamus is unrelenting....